Join millions of Americans coast to coast who will be celebrating National Pretzel Day on Friday, April 26, 2024.

-That's easy!
-Head to your favorite corner push cart to buy a soft pretzel from a street vendor.
+That's easy.
+Take advantage of free giveaways at your favorite pretzel franchise, or head to your favorite corner push cart to buy a soft pretzel from a street vendor.
 Smell the aroma, and savor the doughy taste as you dig in for some chewy just-baked goodness.

 You can also head to the kitchen to make your own homemade creations.
 Some pretzel lovers use frozen bread or pizza dough for a quick way for making homemade pretzels, but if you want to create them from scratch, here's the basic recipe:

 1 teaspoon salt

 2 cups flour

 1. In a small bowl, dissolve yeast in warm water 10 minutes.

 2. In a large bowl, combine yeast mixture with the sugar, salt and flour and mix until a stiff dough is formed.